utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 	- Victory over the Axis abroad
 	- Victory over segregation at home
 - ***Smith v.
 Allwright*** (1944)
-	- Supreme Court rules that all white primaries violate the 14th and 15th amendments
+	- Supreme Court rules that ==all white primaries violate the 14th and 15th amendments==
 - Slowly, the idea of white supremacy falls out of mainstream

 Latinos, Native Americans, and other minority groups serve in the US military in large numbers